-Laser products are classified corresponding to the degree of hazard; they are classified into 7 general classes ranging from class 1 which is safe laser to the most hazardous class 4.
-Classification of projectors is carried out by manufacturers or its agents according to Section 8 and Section 9 in IEC 60825-1.
+Laser products are classified corresponding to the degree of hazard; they are classified into 7 general classes ranging from Class 1 which is safe laser to the most hazardous Class 4.
+Classification of projectors is carried out by manufacturers or its agents according to the clauses 8 and section 9 in JIS C 6802 (IEC 60825-1).